kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 The project also includes the Dockerfile for those interested in the configuration of the actual application or to build your own and deploy using ECR.

 ## Create an EC2 Instance with cloud-init
-We'll using an EC2 instance to install kubectl, eksctl, so we can create the EKS Cluster, and worker nodes.
+We'll using an EC2 instance to install kubectl, eksctl, and other support programs needed by aws so we can create the EKS Cluster,
 This is a step by step process.

-### Create EC2 Instance
+### Create an EC2 Instance
 #### AWS EC2 Dashboard
 Using AWS Managment Console goto the AWS EC2 Dashboard
 Click on "Launch Instance"